-St. Paul's Co-educational College, as the first Round Square School in Hong Kong since 2010, is committed to fostering students' all-round development and equipping them with the attributes stated in the SPCC Student Profile which is closely aligned with the Round Square IDEALS.
+St. Paul's Co-educational College, as the first Round Square school in Hong Kong since 2010, is committed to fostering students' all-round development and equipping them with the attributes stated in the SPCC Student Profile, which are closely aligned with the Round Square IDEALS.
 Read More

 Our goal is to prepare young people for life beyond the classroom by instilling in them a strong commitment to personal growth and responsibility and nurturing them into confident individuals, lifelong learners and responsible global citizens.